Patent blog: Startup? Wake up! What you need to know about patents

 Patents are interesting for both big and small companies.
 Start-ups can also experience infringement or copying, or be involved in other disputes about intellectual property (IP).
 Or imagine that you want to do business with other, bigger parties.
 The Netherlands Patent Office can help you to strengthen your negotiating position.
 We can provide free help when searching for patent information in the form of workshops, webinars, guest lectures, talks with patent consultants, e-learning modules and patent education.

-3: Patents kill innovation
+3: Patents stifle innovation

-But what about the third preconception: do patents kill innovation?
+But what about the third preconception: do patents stifle innovation?
 Every invention ever patented anywhere in the world is public.
 Because 18 months after your patent application, it will be included in the Espacenet patent database.
 Imagine more than 120 million patents you can search!
 This helps you avoid reinventing the wheel or infringing on the rights of others.
 The database includes lots of other interesting information.
 For example about trends in various areas of technology, what your competition is working on and who could be potential cooperation partners for you.
 Searching through all those patents requires some skill.
 We offer free webinars and workshops to help you hone this skill.

 So out with the preconceptions and in with the advantages!